achristmascarl/rainfrog/README.md

 ![rainfrog demo](demo.gif)

 > [!WARNING]
-> rainfrog is currently in alpha.
+> rainfrog is currently in beta.

 the goal for rainfrog is to provide a lightweight, terminal-based alternative to pgadmin/dbeaver.